ClonyPDF home

 As a general guideline, a photo should reflect your current appearance and be no older than about 6 months.
 If your appearance has changed significantly — new hairstyle, weight change, facial hair — take a new photo regardless of how recent the old one is.

-Get a DFA-aligned 35x45mm photo with a clean white background, ready to print for your consular renewal, dual citizenship application, or visa form — no design software needed.
+Get a DFA-aligned 35x45mm photo at 413 × 531 pixels with a clean white background, ready to print for your consular renewal, dual citizenship application, or visa form — no design software needed.

-Upload now and your photo opens directly in Passport Photo Maker with the Philippines template pre-selected.
+Upload now and your photo opens directly in Passport Photo Maker, ready for the 35x45 mm crop.